kimberleejohnson/webdb-i-challenge/queries.md

 ORDER BY TotalOrderQuantity desc

 ## list orders grouped by customer's city showing number of orders per city.
 Returns 58 Records with _Aachen_ showing 2 orders and _Albuquerque_ showing 7 orders.
+SELECT City, COUNT(Orders.CustomerID) AS TotalOrderQuantity FROM Customers join Orders on (Orders.CustomerID = Customers.CustomerID)
+GROUP BY Customers.City
+ORDER BY TotalOrderQuantity desc

 ## delete all users that have no orders.
 Should delete 17 (or 18 if you haven't deleted the record added) records.